 In November 2007, we announced the successful completion of a Phase IIb "proof-of-concept" clinical trial for NicVAX that demonstrated statistically significant rates of smoking cessation and continuous long-term smoking abstinence at 6 and 12 months for subjects injected with NicVAX as compared with subjects injected with placebo.
 In October 2008, we announced the results of a Phase II dose schedule optimization immunogenicity study assessing the antibody response and the safety of a six-dose immunization schedule.
 This study showed that significantly higher antibody levels can be generated earlier in a higher percentage of subjects than in previous studies and that the revised dose regimen continued to be well tolerated.
 These key results have confirmed the basis of our design for the NicVAX Phase III trials.
 In December 2008, we announced that we reached an agreement with the U.S. Food and Drug Administration (FDA) on a Special Protocol Assessment (SPA) for the pivotal Phase III clinical trials for NicVAX.
 The SPA forms the foundation to support approval of a Biologics License Application (BLA).
 In June 2009, we announced that we received Scientific Advice from the European Medicines Agency (EMA) which is well aligned with our SPA agreement with the FDA regarding the design of the trial.
 In September 2009, we announced that we received a \$10 million grant from the National Institute on Drug Abuse (NIDA) to partially offset the cost of the first of two Phase III studies that we are required to conduct by the FDA in support of NicVAX's licensure.
 In October 2009, we also announced the initiation of an investigator initiated clinical trial in the Netherlands to test the efficacy of a combined therapy of NicVAX with varenicline, or Chantix/Champix.
 In November 2009, we announced the initiation of the first of two Phase III efficacy trials in the U.S., which is the first such trial for an addiction vaccine, confirming NicVAX as the first in class nicotine vaccine in smoking cessation.
-We completed enrollment in this trial in July 2010.
-In March 2010, we initiated the second Phase III trial and announced the completion of enrollment in this Phase III trial in November 2010.
+The disappointing results fr

-In addition to our NicVAX development effort, we continue to help develop PentaStaphTM [Pentavalent S.aureus Vaccine] under contract for GSK.
-PentaStaph is a new pentavalent vaccine designed to prevent S.aureus infections including those infections caused by the most dangerous antibiotic-resistant strains of S.aureus.
-In November 2009, we sold PentaStaph to GSK under an Asset Purchase Agreement (APA) for a total consideration of \$46 million including a \$20 million upfront payment and \$26 million payable upon achievement of certain milestones, plus an additional \$1 million for the sale of our Staphylococcus epidermidis vaccine program and an additional \$0.5 million for transfer of certain specified materials.
-Under the APA, we agreed to a Transition Services Agreement (TSA) to help GSK advance the program while in parallel transferring the technology to GSK.
-Accordingly, we are continuing to help develop PentaStaph under the TSA for GSK in collaboration with the U.S. military through a Phase I/II clinical trial of two PentaStaph antigens.
-GSK is reimbursing us for the cost of our services under the TSA.
-The final \$5 million milestone was earned in the first quarter of 2011 and payment was received in April 2011.
+In addition to our NicVAX development effort, during the second quarter of 2011 we completed our work to help develop PentaStaphTM [Pentavalent S. aureus Vaccine] under contract with GSK.
+PentaStaph is a new pentavalent vaccine designed to prevent S. aureus infections including those infections caused by the most dangerous antibiotic-resistant strains of S. aureus.
+In November 2009, we sold PentaStaph to GSK under an Asset Purchase Agreement for a total consideration of \$46 million including a \$20 million upfront payment and \$26 million payable upon achievement of certain milestones.
+At the same time, we received an additional \$1 million for the sale of our Staphylococcus epidermidis vaccine program and an additional \$0.5 million for transfer of certain specified materials.
+The final milestone of \$5 million was earned in the first quarter of 2011 and we received payment in the second quarter.